SurveyMan/SurveyMan/README_artifact.md

 2. URL pointing to a single file containing the artifact
 3. MD5 hash of #2.

-This repository contains a pdf satisfying criterion #1.
-The contents of the pdf are also listed in this readme.
-Please comment on any instructions that are confusing or incorrect.
+This document satisfies criterion #1.
 Criterion #2 will be satisfied with a release called `aec-final`, which will have the zipped file containing a virtual machine image with SurveyMan installed on it.
+The code and the readme version of this document will be available on the `artifact-evaluation` branch of http://github.com/etosch/SurveyMan (https://github.com/etosch/SurveyMan/tree/artifact-evaluation).
+We intend to supply a VM with both the code and the compiled artifact.
+We are currently using VirtualBox 4.3.12.
+The VM name, username, and password are all `paper42`.
+Unfortunately, both authors have been having issues uploading large files, so we may only be able to offer the distributed jar until after 14 June 2014.

 ## Overview of the Artifact

 ### Getting Started
-This will eventually have a VM packaged in, but for now the instructions are for running the code directly on the user's machine.
+The VM will have two relevant folders on its desktop : SurveyMan and surveyman-1.5.
+The former contains the source code for this project.
+The latter is the unzipped folder of the code and documents we distribute.
+The remainder of these instructions assume that the AEC member has chosen to download the release listed at the link provided in HotCrp.

  SurveyMan has been tested on OracleJDK 7, OpenJDK 7, and OpenJDK 6.
 Only setup requires Python and should work on both Python 2.7 and Python 3.

 1. Download the release `aec-final.` (A link will appear here when the release is ready)
 2. Unzip the folder in a convenient location.
 The folder should contain the following files: